Las Cruces, NM

 The other thing that surprised me (in a good way) was that the salmon was actually red in color.
 The menu said it was wild Alaskan caught salmon, and the flavor was consistent with this, so the color was not a surprise once I started eating it.
 The portion size was not huge, but it was pretty substantial compared to the others I usually get in a Bento Box.

 There is a wall in the restaurant displaying some of the awards and recognition Chef Tatsu has received, and the food fits with the type of information I saw.
-I read on the Internet that Chef Tatsu recently began management of the Restaurant at Sierra Grande in Truth or Consequences, and he has had several other restaurants in Las Cruces and other cities.
+I read on the Internet (in 2018) that Chef Tatsu recently began management of the Restaurant at Sierra Grande in Truth or Consequences, and he has had several other restaurants in Las Cruces and other cities.
 I do not know him personally, but I think he must have special pride in Aqua Reef because of the fact that it is primarily a Japanese restaurant.

 The only other comment I want to make is the fact that I have seen mixed reviews of Aqua Reef which held me back from trying it earlier.
 I am sure many of these people had valid points, and any restaurant is going to have some who like it and some who do not.
 It is expensive for Las Cruces, but after visiting many other cities I think Aqua Reef is a very good value for what you get.
 To me the restaurant was not just trying to be upscale, but it was genuinely good and really delivered what I want in a upscale meal.
 At the same time, though, it was still casual and down home, and made me feel like I was at the old Tatsu Restaurant.